The baby name Forrestblends our love of nature names with current surname style.

 In Latin, forestem silvam refers to the “outside woods.”
 Forestum comes from foris – the same root as our word foreign.

 Medieval Latin gives us forestis, a game preserve.
-Other theories compete, too, like the Germanic forst.
+Other origins are possible, too, like the Germanic forst.

 Since the word was first recorded during the age of Charlemagne, it’s possible that both are right.
 It referred to a wooded area set aside for the king, or other nobles, to hunt.
 Such restrictions led to debates aplenty; the Magna Carta addressed forest privileges, but the debate raged on for decades.